U.S. and Iran address obstacles to nuclear deal as deadline nears

 One of the issues still to be resolved is the push by the world powers for international access to Iran’s military sites and its team of atomic experts.
 For its part, Tehran wants sanctions to be lifted immediately after a deal is reached.

-A senior U.S. official said earlier there had been substantial progress in negotiations in Vienna in recent weeks on drafting a political agreement and three technical annexes on curbing Tehran’s nuclear program.
+A senior U.S. official said earlier there had been substantial progress in negotiations in Vienna in recent weeks on drafting a political agreement and three technical annexes on curbing Tehran’s nuclear programme.

 The United States has said it will not extend the talks beyond the June 30 deadline.